Published on: 30 Sep , 2024

-Defining the “why” for your customer education strategy is an important step, especially if you’re building a customer education engine from the ground up.
-It can get confusing to choose the right metrics to track to get insights.
+Defining the “why” of your customer education strategy is crucial, especially when creating a customer education program from scratch.
+Choosing the right metrics to track insights can often be challenging.

 What are the “Why” for different teams?